Managing project files¶

 - Files are versioned, so uploading a new file with the same name does not delete the existing file.

-- You can access and restore previous versions of a file at any time.
+- You can access and restore previous versions of a file at any time (unless you hard deleted the file).

 - When you view/download/stream files, you are always working with the latest version of that file by default, but you can also specify older versions if needed.